farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 + So I had change them to appropriate data types (int,float).
 + There were some(5) distinct demographic race present in the race column.
 + I did separate them with a pivot table
-+ which will create a clear understanding why immigrants chose to go to certain City in a state.

 **`Airport Code:` `data quality issues:`**
 + Total number of records is 55075 with 14 columns